 Response operations may be conducted in accordance with each country's national response system.
-The national response systems are supplemented by procedures referenced in the MEXUS Plan and this Regional Annex, as well as by local Area and Regional Contingency Plans.
+The national response systems are supplemented by procedures referenced in the MEXUS Plan and this Regional Annex, as well as by Local, Area, and Regional Contingency Plans.

-Appendix (2) contains the national and regional points of contact for the Mexican Navy, in Spanish, Secretaría de Marina (SEMAR) and the United States Coast Guard (USCG).
+Appendix (2) contains the national and regional points of contact for the Mexican Navy, (SEMAR) and the United States Coast Guard (USCG).